WARNING: this page is still under construction - it probably contains lots of typos and errors

 Last Edited=21 Oct 2009

-Commander Charles Napier Robinson was decorated with the award of Territorial Decoration (T.D.).1 He gained the rank of Commander in the service of the Royal Navy.1
+Commander Charles Napier Robinson was awarded the Territorial Decoration (T.D.)1 He gained the rank of Commander in the Royal Navy.1

 Child of Commander Charles Napier Robinson